alanesq/esp32cam-demo/README.md

  *        sd card support (using 1bit mode to free some io pins)
  *        io pins available for use are 12 and 13 (12 must be low at boot)
  *        flash led is still available for use on pin 4 when using an sd card
+ *        Can read the image as RGB data  (i.e. 3 bytes per pixel for red green and blue value)

 I have tried to make the sketch as easy to follow/modify as possible with lots of comments etc. and no additional libraries used, as I found it quiet confusing as an ameteur trying to do much with this module and difficult to find easy to understand examples/explanations of what I wanted to do, so I am publishing this sketch in the hope it will encourage/help others to have a try with these powerful and VERY affordable modules.